 Undergraduate studies at City University, UK (B.A.
-Honours in Accounting and Finance, 1998), graduate studies at University of Manchester in Science and Technology University (UMIST) and Manchester University, UK (M.Sc. in Accounting and Finance, 1999).
+Honours in Accounting and Finance, 1998), graduate studies at University of Manchester in Science and Technology University (UMIST) and Manchester University, UK (M.Sc. in Accounting and Finance.
+1999).
 Academic member of the Association of International Accountants (AIA) and the Institute of Management Accountants (IMA).
-Member of the ACCA teach and finance professionals, Accountancy

-Age, the American Taxation Association, Accounting Educator's Journal, and Journal of Accounting and Management.
+Member of the ACCA teach and finance professionals, Accountancy Age, the American Taxation Association, Accounting Educator's Journal, and Journal of Accounting and Management.
 She is collaborating with academics from the department of Accounting and Finance at the Manchester Business School.
-Attended presentations on Communication and Psychology of students (UMIST University), Research Methods and Publications (Manchester Metropolitan University), The role of ISAS in the accounting profession (P.A.
-College).
 Employed as Accountant in one of the big 4 accounting/auditing firms, as Lecturer in Accounting and Economics (2000-2004) at a private institute, at P.A.
 College as part time lecturer (2001-2004) and as a full-time lecturer since September 2004 at P.A.
 College.
 Has published articles on VAT and SME's, ISO and TQM, CSR and product innovation, quality of teaching and learning in Europe's Higher Education Institutions, the adequacy of the Accounting Mandatory Disclosures in Cyprus as well as VAT Carousel fraud in a number of Journals.
-Forthcoming paper to be completed in 2020: Corporate Social Responsibility (CSR): its impact in Cyprus companies after the financial crisis.
+Forthcoming papers are: Corporate Social Responsibility (CSR): its impact in Cyprus companies after the financial crisis and Critical thinking and problem solving among Cypriot undergraduate students.
 Research interests include Educational Psychology, TQM and Quality Assurance in teaching, Tax Systems, Conceptual Frameworks, VAT fraud, Tax Harmonisation and Taxation Impact on SME's.
 Future plans include undertaking a Ph.D.

-MR TOUMBAS DEMETRIS Associate Professor
+MR TOUMBAS DEMETRIS

+Associate Professor

-Undergraduate studies at Michigan State University, Lansing, Michigan, USA (B.A.
+Undergraduate studies at Michigan State University.
+Lansing, Michigan, USA (B.A.
 (Honours) Hotel, Restaurant, Institutional Management, Honours College, 1985), postgraduate studies at Staffordshire University, UK (M.Phil., 1997).
-Additional qualifications include studies at the Hotel and Catering Institute, Nicosia, Cyprus (Front Office Operations Certificate).
-National Institute of Foodservice Industry.
-USA (Applied Foodservice Sanitation Certificate).
+Additional qualifications include studies at the Hotel and Catering Institute, Nicosia, Cyprus (Front Office Operations Certificate), National Institute of Foodservice Industry, USA (Applied Foodservice Sanitation Certificate).
 Employed in the hotel industry until 1989 when recruited as Full-time Lecturer at P.A.
 College; currently teaching management and business environment modules.
 Appointed as Course Coordinator since 1992, Senior Lecturer since January 2001, Assistant Professor since 2004 and Associate Professor since 2014.
 During 2009-10, 2010-11 and 2011-12 presented a series of seminars to faculty and other members of staff at P.A.
 College as part of the staff training programme of the College sponsored by HRDA.
 Has published a number of research articles in the Cyprus International Journal of Management and "Tourism Chronicles".
 Member of the Editorial Board for the Cyprus International Journal of Management from 1996-2017.
 Research interests include aspects of management and operations in organisations.